Product roadmap planning can be challenging, especially for small teams.

 Finding out why they’re not your customers can add a completely different perspective, and supplement your roadmap with ideas and opportunities you weren’t even aware of.

-You’ve gathered your product feedback—great start!
+You’ve gathered your product feedback.
+That’s a great start.

-Like we said in the beginning—not all feedback is equal.
+Not all feedback is equal.
 With limited time, resources, and skills, you need to learn to challenge every piece.

-The solution for this is everyone in your team getting into a habit of asking “why?”.
+The solution for this is everyone in your team getting into a habit of asking “why?”

-(Note: we’re talking about feature requests and general issues, not bug reports).
+(Note: we’re talking about feature requests and general issues, not bug reports.)

 The “why” isn’t meant to be naggy, demanding, or whiny.
 It helps you (and your customers) understand what they’re really trying to do.